majestic-fox-2019/fancy-to-do/README.md

 <br><br>
 <h2 style="text-decoration:underline">Error Status</h2>
 <ul>
-    <li>400 : Data is not valid.
+    <li><span style="color:red">400</span> : Data is not valid.
 This can be caused by not entering data in certain fields.</li>
-    <li>404 : Data is not found.
+    <li><span style="color:red">404</span> : Data is not found.
 This can be caused by entering params that do not match the params type, or the data that matches the params is not found</li>
-    <li>500 : Internal Server Error.
+    <li><span style="color:red">500</span> : Internal Server Error.
 This could be due to a technical error in the server, and report if this problem arises.</li>
 </ul>